In this article, you will find instructions on how to replace the brake wear sensor on Mercedes-Benz cars and SUV models such as C, E, S, CLK, CLS,

 Corner-illuminating foglights throw a fixed beam of light in the direction the steering wheel is being rotated or whenever a turn signal is activated.
 These foglights function in that manner when the vehicle is traveling at speeds below 25 mph.

-This problem is not related to auto on light feature which is often caused by a defective rain/light sensor mounted near the top of the windshield.
+This problem is not related to the auto on the light feature, often caused by a defective rain/light sensor mounted near the top of the windshield.

 Bad Wires Harness